Newfarmer Notes

 "I wanted to draw your attention to one of the census sheets you sent us.
 It is page #30, or your page #6.
 Listed under Henry Newfarmer is Dora Guynn.
 This is one of Grandpa's half-sisters that I was telling you about.
 I don't know if she was married to the Guynn, or had a child out of wedlock.
 And I don't know if Dora was her only child by the Guynn.
 I talked to Dora's granddaughter last week and again Monday night, and they are trying to piece together what information they can gather.
 Will share it with you as soon as we have it.
 She is buried at the Crain Cemetery, where our great grandmother Elizabeth is apparently buried. "

-The interesting part of this family’s history is the close relationship with the same locations and surnames as Henry’s first family.
-When Henry’s first wife died, his mother and some of his children relocated to Randolph County, Indiana, the same location where George Pettigrew married Elizabeth Jane Kepner and probably where William Newfarmer settled.
-Henry’s daughter Mary’s third marriage was to Abraham Whelchel in Madison County, Indiana, and her first and second marriages were in Randolph County.
-Samuel’s marriage was in Randolph County, Indiana.
+The interesting part of this family's history is the close relationship with the same locations and surnames as Henry's first family.
+When Henry's first wife died, his mother and some of his children relocated to Randolph County, Indiana, the same location where George Pettigrew married Elizabeth Jane Kepner and probably where William Newfarmer settled.
+Henry's daughter Mary's third marriage was to Abraham Whelchel in Madison County, Indiana, and her first and second marriages were in Randolph County.
+Samuel's marriage was in Randolph County, Indiana.
 Elizabeth Pettigrew married Jacob Newfarmer in Indiana.
-I think that the strong link between the two Newfarmer families is through Catherine, presumably Henry’s mother.
-I suspect she is either John’s mother or aunt.
-Why else would she go to Randolph County, Indiana when Henry's wife died, except to live with a relative.
+I think that the strong link between the two Newfarmer families is through Catherine, Henry's mother.

 A most intriguing individual is Libbie Newfarmer, shown in the census for Madison County, Indiana, taken in June, 1880.
-Originally we speculated that Libbie, based on the information in the census, was probably married to Henry’s son Jacob Newfarmer.
+Originally we speculated that Libbie, based on the information in the census, was probably married to Henry's son Jacob Newfarmer.
 From a recent posting to the Internet, we have confirmed that Jacob Newfarmer was the husband of Libbie.
-In "The History of Madison County, Indiana, published in 1914, a biography of George Washington Pettigrew (not our George Jr. - there were three of them in the family) there is a listing of the living children of George’s father Samuel Pettigrew.
+In "The History of Madison County, Indiana, published in 1914, a biography of George Washington Pettigrew (not our George - there were three of them in the family) there is a listing of the living children of George's father Samuel Pettigrew.
 Among these are a "Mary E., widow of Jacob Newfarmer."
 Mary E. would be Mary Elizabeth "Libbie" Pettigrew Newfarmer, and she would be the niece of the George Washington Pettigrew Jr. who was the first husband of Elizabeth Jane Kepner, the mother of the Indiana Newfarmer twins.
 So we have established both the Indiana and Ohio Newfarmers marrying into the same Pettigrew family.
-While not conclusive evidence, with the other circumstances stated earlier, it would seem almost certain that our original Catherine Newfarmer (or Neibauer or Neibuhr) is the matriarch of both the Indiana and Ohio Newfarmers.
+While not conclusive evidence, with the other circumstances stated earlier, it would seem almost certain that the family of Catherine Neubaure (Newfarmer) and her sister Christina Neubauer Mourer is related to the William Newfarmer clan.

 That's about where we stand.
 We have a number of inquiries out that may solve some of the issues and add to the genealogy file, and it often happens that posting the ancestors to the Internet will smoke out some relatives with information.
 We'll keep the file updated.